commitdev/zero/README.md

 - Install Zero by downloading the binary.

-Download the latest [zero binary] for your systems archetecture. unzip your download add copy the zero binary to the desired location then add it to your system path.
+Download the latest [Zero binary] for your systems archetecture.
+Unzip your downloaded package add copy the Zero binary to the desired location and add it to your system PATH.

 Zero curretnly supports:
 | System | Support|  Package Manager |